How to Connect Your Brokerage to Claude

 Short answer

 Claude cannot see your brokerage on its own; it is a general assistant with no native view of your accounts or live prices.
 To let it reason over your real holdings you add a layer between the two.
 The two honest approaches are an MCP connector that exposes your broker data to Claude, or a connected assistant that links your broker and routes the conversation through Claude (Walnut works this way).
+That layer usually rides on a regulated data secure aggregator, or a developer broker API like Alpaca or Interactive Brokers, which is what actually reaches brokers such as Robinhood, Charles Schwab, and Fidelity.
 Whichever you pick, connect with read-only access, verify the permissions, ask Claude about your holdings, and keep trade approval with yourself.
 Walnut is not an investment adviser.

 People ask how to “connect Claude to their brokerage” expecting a setting inside Claude.
 There is no such setting.
 Claude is a reasoning model, not a broker integration, so it has no way to log into your account or pull live prices by itself.
 What you actually do is put something between Claude and your broker: a connector that hands Claude your data, or an assistant that does the connecting for you and talks to Claude on your behalf.
 This guide is a per-model how-to that complements the per-broker guides.
 It walks through the approaches, is honest about what Claude alone can and cannot do, and keeps every trade in your hands.